Medication Summary

 Class Summary

-Corticosteroids may help to reduce inflammation and reduce vascular permeability.
-A short course of an oral corticosteroid (administered daily for 5-7 d, with or without a taper) or a single dose of a long-acting, injectable steroid is not usually associated with long-term sequelae and can be helpful when used for an acute episode of angioedema that is nonresponsive to antihistamines.
+Corticosteroids can be given as a short course of an oral agent (administered daily for 5-7 days, with or without a taper) or as a single dose of a long-acting, injectable agent.
+Such regimens are not usually associated with long-term sequelae.

-Because of adverse effects of chronic or recurrent use of systemic corticosteroids, the long-term use of these agents should be avoided in chronic angioedema, when possible.
+Long-term corticosteroid use should be avoided in chronic angioedema, when possible.
 If angioedema is severe and cannot be safely controlled with other medications, low-dose therapy and/or alternate-day therapy can be considered.

 Prednisone, a commonly used oral agent, may decrease inflammation by reversing increased capillary permeability and suppressing polymorphonuclear leukocyte (PMN) activity.
-It must be metabolized to the active metabolite prednisolone for it to have an effect.
+To have an effect, it must be metabolized to the active metabolite prednisolone.
 Conversion may be impaired in liver disease.

 Prednisolone, available in tablet and liquid forms, reduces vascular permeability.